airbus/decomon/README.md

 </div>
 <br>

-# DecoMon: Automatic Certified Perturbation Analysis of Neural Networks
+# Decomon: Automatic Certified Perturbation Analysis of Neural Networks

 ## Introduction

-**What is DecoMon?** `DecoMon` is a library that allows the derivation of upper and lower bounds for the predictions of a Tensorflow/Keras neural network with perturbed inputs.
+**What is decomon?** `decomon` is a library that allows the derivation of upper and lower bounds for the predictions of a Tensorflow/Keras neural network with perturbed inputs.
 In the current release, these bounds are represented as affine functions with respect to some variable under perturbation.

 Previous works that tackled certified robustness with backward propagation relied on forward upper and lower bounds.
-In `DecoMon`, we explored various ways to tighten forward upper and lower bounds, while remaining backpropagation-compatible thanks to symbolic optimization.
+In `decomon`, we explored various ways to tighten forward upper and lower bounds, while remaining backpropagation-compatible thanks to symbolic optimization.